balena-io/docs/pages/learn/manage/filters-tags.md

 ## Device filters

-As the number of devices in your application grows, the device list will become increasingly busy.
+As the number of devices in your fleet grows, the device list will become increasingly busy.
 Filters provide a convenient way to quickly find specific devices based on shared characteristics.

 ### Add and update filters

-To add a filter, click the *Add filter* button near the top-left corner of your application page.
+To add a filter, click the *Add filter* button near the top-left corner of your fleet page.
 You'll be presented with a window to configure your filter:

 <img src="/img/common/app/add-filter.png" width="80%">